m0dts/SDLgui/README.md

 It's the first time i've really used C++ so apologies!

-The frequency selector part works nice, never finished any of the other parts unfortunately.
+The frequency selector part works nice, touch the upper or lower half of the number to tune.

+Buttons just click 'in' or 'out'.

+Sliders slide as expected and change colour